exxeleron/yak/README.md

 or:

-  `pyinstaller yak-win.spec` on Mac OS X platform
+  `pyinstaller yak.spec` on Mac OS X platform

 Binary distribution is being built to directory: `dist/yak`.